...

 ID: 275

 Media artist, researcher of Lviv and Ukrainian avant-garde, independent curator, architect.
-For the most part, he lives and works in Lviv, but also travels extensively.
+For the most part, he lives and works between Ukraine, Poland and Estonia.

 Andrij was born in 1961 in Lviv.
 He "encountered" the collapse of the Soviet Union in Estonia.
 That is how he was granted the country's citizenship.
 However, it is possible to declare him a citizen of Europe.
 He cooperated with the Center of Modern Art in Warsaw, The Cultural Endowment of Estonia, with various Estonian newspapers, radio, and television stations.
 He taught the fundamentals of architecture in Tallinn.
 After his long travels in the 1990s and the 2000s, Bojarov returned to Lviv and engaged actively into the art life of the city and the country.
 His works have been exhibited in the Art Arsenal in Kyiv (his art piece is part of the Art Arsenal's collection), in Lviv National Gallery of Arts, and many other galleries in Ukraine, and internationally.